Innovation in Knowledge Communication

 Team members are engage in theory-building as well as direct engagement in policy and technology development in theoretical and practical projects related to Open Access, Open Science, scholarly communication, and Altmetrics.

-Associate Professor Lucy Montgomery, CCAT
+Professor Lucy Montgomery, CCAT